ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker-core/Javascript-Tracker-Core.md

 The [Snowplow JavaScript Tracker Core][repo] is an [npm][npm-page] module providing functionality common to both the server-side [Snowplow Node.js Tracker][server-tracker] and the client-side [Snowplow JavaScript Tracker][client-tracker].
 It supports all the Snowplow event types.
 Custom contexts and timestamps can be added to all events.

 It has two main types of method: setter methods and tracking methods.
-Setter methods like `setUserId`
+Setter methods like `setUserId` store a name-value pair to be added to all future events, while tracking methods like `trackPageView` track a specific event.

+There is a setup guide [here][setup].

 <a name="init" />
 ## 2 Initialization